-Maryland Real Property Code §2–119 prevents homeowner associations in the State of Maryland from denying homeowners the right to install solar systems.
-HOAs also may not impose any limitations on homeowners that would significantly increase the cost of a solar system or significantly reduce its efficiency.
-Property owners also have the right to negotiate easements with their neighbors to ensure adequate sunlight reaches their system.
+Maryland Real Property Code §2–119 prevents homeowners associations in Maryland from denying homeowners the right to install solar systems.
+HOAs also cannot impose any limitations on homeowners that would significantly increase the cost of a solar system or significantly reduce its efficiency.
+Property owners also have the right to negotiate easements with their neighbors in order to ensure adequate sunlight reaches their system.

 These laws do not apply in historic districts.